 Get up right away and take your puppy outside to his soiling area.
 Carry him.
-Don't let him walk there or he may be tempted to go before he gets outside.
-Let him empty everything out, and praise him when he's finished.
+Do not let him walk there or he may be tempted to go before he gets outside.
+Let him empty everything out and praise him when he is finished.